dougeby/IntuneDocs/intune/kiosk-settings.md

 - **User logon type**: The apps you add run as the user account you enter.
 Your options:

-  - **Auto logon (Windows 10 version 1803 and later)**: The end user isn't prompted to enter any credentials, similar to a guest account.
+  - **Auto logon (Windows 10 version 1803 and later)**: For kiosks in public-facing environments that don't require the user to logon, similar to a guest account.
 This setting uses the [AssignedAccess CSP](https://docs.microsoft.com/windows/client-management/mdm/assignedaccess-csp).
-  - **Local user account**: **Add** the local (to the device) user account or the Azure AD account (Azure AD domain\user@contoso.com) to run the apps.
-For kiosks in public-facing environments with auto logon enabled, enter a user type with least privileges.
+  - **Local user account**: **Add** the local (to the device) user account.
+The account you enter is used to sign in to the kiosk.
   - **Azure AD user or group (Windows 10 version 1803 and later)**: Select **Add** to choose Azure AD users or groups from the list.
-You can select multiple users and group.
+You can select multiple users and groups.
 Choose **Select** to save your changes.
   - **HoloLens visitor**: The visitor account is a guest account that doesn't require any user credentials or authentication, as described in [shared PC mode concepts](https://docs.microsoft.com/windows/configuration/set-up-shared-or-guest-pc#shared-pc-mode-concepts).

 - **Applications**: Add the apps to run on the kiosk device.
-Remember, you can add multiple apps.
+Remember, you can add several apps.

   - **Add store app**: Add an app from the Microsoft Store for Business.
-If you don't have any apps listed, then you can purchase apps, and [add them to Intune](store-apps-windows.md).
+If you don't have any apps listed, then you can buy apps, and [add them to Intune](store-apps-windows.md).
 For example, you can add Kiosk Browser, Excel, OneNote, and more.

   - **Add Win32 App**: A Win32 app is a traditional desktop app, such as Visual Studio Code or Google Chrome.
-Enter the following:
+Enter the following properties:

     - **Application name**: Required.
 Enter a name for the application.
     - **Local path**: Required.
 Enter the path to the executable, such as `C:\Program Files (x86)\Microsoft VS Code\Code.exe` or `C:\Program Files (x86)\Google\Chrome\Application\chrome.exe`.
     - **Application user model ID (AUMID)**: Optional.
 Enter the Application user model ID (AUMID) of the Win32 app.
-This setting determine the start layout of the tile on the desktop.
+This setting determines the start layout of the tile on the desktop.
 To get this ID, see [find the Application User Model ID of an installed app](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app).
     - **Tile size**: Required.
 Choose a Small, Medium, Wide, or Large app tile size.

   - **Add by AUMID**: Select an existing managed app you added using [Client Apps in Intune](apps-add.md).
 Use this option to add Windows apps, such as Notepad or Calculator.
-Enter the following:
+Enter the following properties:

     - **Application name**: Required.
 Enter a name for the application.
     - **Application user model ID (AUMID)**: Required.
 Enter the Application user model ID (AUMID) of the Windows app.
 To get this ID, see [find the Application User Model ID of an installed app](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app).